CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 ```

 Above, we define a `building` class to describe the street address and height of various buildings in a 3D scene.
 Likewise, the `tree` class describes trees that have a height, age, and leaf color.

-For a more detailed description of how classes are defined, see the [Class Definitions](#class-definitions) section below.

 ### Instances